simeononsecurity/simeononsecurity.ch/content/articles/mastering-linux-file-permissions/index.en.md

 ## Introduction to Linux File Permissions

-At its core, Linux is a **multi-user** operating system, where multiple users can access the system simultaneously.
+Basically, Linux is a **multi-user** operating system, where multiple users can access the system simultaneously.
 File permissions serve as a mechanism to control access to files and directories, ensuring that only authorized users can perform specific actions such as **reading**, **writing**, or **executing** them.

 Each file and directory in Linux is associated with three sets of permissions: **user**, **group**, and **others**.
 The **user** permissions apply to the owner of the file, the **group** permissions apply to the group associated with the file, and the **others** permissions apply to everyone else.